aryan-arora-01/YaleReadingGroup.github.io/README.md

 <b> Abstract: </b> Two people, 1 and 2, are said to have common knowledge of an event E if both know it, 1 knows that 2 knows it, 2 knows that 1 knows is, 1 knows that 2 knows that 1 knows it, and so on.
 THEOREM.
 If two people have the same priors, and their posteriors for an event A are common knowledge, then these posteriors are equal.

+#### <a href= "https://pubs.aeaweb.org/doi/pdfplus/10.1257/pol.20200295"> The Labor Market for Teachers under Different Pay Schemes </a>
+##### Barbara Biasi

+<b> Abstract: </b> Compensation of most US public school teachers is rigid and solely
+based on seniority.
+This paper studies the effects of a reform that gave school districts in Wisconsin full autonomy to redesign teacher pay schemes.
+Following the reform some districts switched to flexible compensation.
+Using the expiration of preexisting collective bargaining agreements as a source of exogenous variation in the timing of changes in pay, I show that the introduction of flexible pay raised salaries of high-quality teachers, increased teacher quality (due to the arrival of high-quality teachers from other districts and increased effort), and improved student achievement.

+#### <a href= "https://pubs.aeaweb.org/doi/pdfplus/10.1257/app.20160089"> Social Media and Corruption </a>
+##### Ruben Enikolopov, Maria Petrova, and Konstantin Sonin

+<b> Abstract: </b> Does new media promote accountability in nondemocratic countries, where offline media is often suppressed?
+We show that blog posts, which exposed corruption in Russian state-controlled companies, had
+a negative causal impact on their market returns.
+For identification, we exploit the precise timing of blog posts by looking at within-day results with company-day fixed effects.
+Furthermore, we show that the posts are ultimately associated with higher management turnover and less minority shareholder conflicts.
+Taken together, our results suggest that social media can discipline corruption even in a country with limited political competition and heavily censored traditional media.

+#### <a href= "https://pubs.aeaweb.org/doi/pdfplus/10.1257/app.20160089"> Letting Old Data Speak: Local Cultural Traits in Qing Dynasty China Grain Prices
+##### T. Terry Cheung, Shaowen Luo, Kwok Ping Tsang

+<b> Abstract: </b> We investigate the persistent impact of data misreporting from China’s Qing Dynasty
+(1644-1912) on contemporary data quality in the country.
+We examine historical grain price data, collected monthly by Qing prefectural officials and reported to the central government.
+Using the absence of seasonal price fluctuations over extended periods as an indicator, we assess data quality.
+Employing an instrumental variable approach, we establish a causal link between data quality in the Qing Dynasty and data misreporting in modern China.
+Our findings indicate that a one-standarddeviation increase in Qing data quality corresponds to a 0.16 standard deviation increase in modern data quality.
+This result holds under various alternative specifications, even when the analysis is limited to frequently traded major crop types from the Qing Dynasty and when different periods of modern data quality are used.
+Moreover, we find that the persistence of data misreporting remains evident even in prefectures that have undergone significant changes in geographical attributes.
+We further suggest that this persistent pattern of data misreporting is primarily influenced by cultural factors rather than geographical ones.

 ## Previous Papers: